jp-berg/recipe2txt/README.md

   --debug, -d           Activates debug-mode: Changes the directory for application data (default: 'False') --timeout TIMEOUT, -t TIMEOUT
-                        Sets the number of seconds the program waits for an individual website to respond, eg. sets the connect-value of aiohttp.ClientTimeout. (default: '10.0') --markdown, -m        Generates markdown-output instead of '.txt' (default: 'False') --user-agent USER_AGENT, -ua USER_AGENT
+                        Sets the number of seconds the program waits for an individual website to respond, eg. sets the connect-value of aiohttp.ClientTimeout (default: '10.0') --output-format {md,txt}, -of {md,txt}
+                        Sets the format for the output-file.
+The value defines which .jinja-template will be used to format the file.
+The templates are available under '/home/pc/.config/recipes2txt/templates'. (default: 'txt') --user-agent USER_AGENT, -ua USER_AGENT
                         Sets the user-agent to be used for the requests. (default: 'Mozilla/5.0 (Windows NT 10.0;
                         Win64; x64; rv:115.0) Gecko/20100101 Firefox/115.0')
-  --erase-appdata ERASE_APPDATA
-                        Erases all data- and cache-files
+  --erase-appdata       Erases all data- and cache-files (e.g. the files listed below) (default: 'False') --version             Displays the version number (SemVer) (default: 'False')
 ```

+## Configuration

 When first run the program will generate the config-file `recipe2txt.toml` (use `recipe2txt --help` to locate it).
 Every option listed above has a pendant in that file.
 Uncomment [^1] the line and change the value after the `=`-